RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 > You need to replace all `YOUR_INVENTORY_GATEWAY_URL` with the previous route URL that you copied earlier.

 Before creating a new `inventory-fault-delay VirtualService`, we need to delete the existing `inventory-fault VirtualService`.
-Run the following command via CodeReady Workspace `Terminal`:
+Run the following command via CodeReady Workspaces `Terminal`:

 `oc delete virtualservice/inventory-fault -n userXX-inventory`